 Do you create albums as well?

-They are your pictures and you can do pretty much as you like with them.
-Of course there's a huge difference between a print you make at your local printer from and those I can print for you.
+There's a huge difference between a print you make at your local printer and those I print for you.
 I work with the best print and product labs in the world, and have worked with them for years.
 I know when I send your images off to be printed, you'll get an image that matches what I see on my display as closely as possible.
 In the end, only the photographer can fully realize the vision of the photographs taken - both technically and emotionally.
 The only people in the world who care this much about your photos are the newly wed couple and me.
-But of course, I leave the choice of where to get your prints and products created up to you.

 My normal medium is digital.
 However, I love film, but the reality of the need for quick turn around prevents film from being feasible.
-If you love film as much as I do, and want some of your wedding shot on film, let's chat about it.
+If you love film as much as I do, and want some of your wedding shot on film, let's taco 'bout it.

 Traditionally, wedding photography has been pretty cheesy, posed looking and/or boring.
 I'd have to say "no" if pressed for an answer.
 However, if you mean do I take traditional family pictures in addition to more lifestyle and photo-journalistic work, then the answer is absolutely yes.
 I appreciate the value of and the history behind the family portrait, and while they may not be as exciting as some of my more informal photos, they serve an important function.